Skip to content

 • Relief when lying down or standing upright

-• Pain that does not follow a clear nerve distribution down the leg
+• Pain that does not follow a clear nerve path down the leg

-• Occasional referred pain into the buttock or posterior thigh, rarely below the knee
+• Referred pain into the buttock or back of the thigh, rarely below the knee

 • Morning stiffness that eases with gentle movement